 DIY

-While you are able to invest directly through Fidelity or Schwab, it's not considered a best practice for several crucial reasons.
-The clear positive is it cuts down on fees, but it also comes with great fiduciary responsibilities for nonprofits.
-Volunteer board members who do this often have the best of intentions, but they are just that - volunteers.
-There is an obvious lack of oversight, accountability, and transparency in DIY investing.
-There's also typically a loss of consistency when board member terms are up or two professional have differing opinions.
-It also opens up your organization to great scrutiny from donors, and political and relational fall out if mistakes are made.
-DIY investing:
+Volunteer board members who do this often have the best of intentions, but they’re still volunteers, meaning you end up with a lack of oversight, accountability, and transparency in DIY investing.
+There's typically a loss of consistency when board member terms are up or two professionals have differing opinions.
+It also opens up your organization to scrutiny from donors and relational fallout if mistakes are made.

 • Can reduce advisory fees but can also be confusing and hard to understand.